-There is a bit of confusion when it comes to these two–Liberal Arts and the Humanities.
+There is a bit of confusion when it comes to Liberal Arts and the Humanities.
 Sometimes they are used interchangeably, but that has led to misunderstanding and poor representation of what they are.
 So we’re going to break down the differences between these two types of study.

 First off, the Humanities are a part of Liberal Arts—like a subsection.
 Think back to geometry class for a moment: all squares are technically rectangles, but not all rectangles are squares.
 All Humanities are part of Liberal Arts, but not all Liberal Arts subjects are in the Humanities.